vercel/examples/edge-functions/cache-control/README.md

   - edge-functions-add-header
 ---

-# Cache-Control Headers
+# Cache Control Edge

-Cache-control your API headers using Edge Functions.
+Cache control for the edge.

 ## Demo